 Built in 1983, by McDermott Shipyard of Amelia, Louisiana (hull #274) as the Jaramac 63 for the J. Ray McDermott Company of Houston, Texas.

-In 1993, the tug was acquired by the Tidewater Marine subsidiary Twenty Grand Offshore of New Orleans, Louisiana.
+In 1993, the tug was acquired by Tidewater Marine Incorporated of New Orleans, Louisiana.
 Where she was renamed as the Mac Tide 63.

 She is powered by two EMD 16-645 E7B diesel engines turning two four bladed, fixed pitch ducted 120(in)/3,040(mm) propellers for a rated 6,140 horsepower.